Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 1. How often should bathroom fans be replaced?

-Bathroom fans typically need to be replaced every 8-10 years, depending on how often they're used.
-If your fan is beginning to show signs of wear or isn't working as well as it used to, it may be time for a replacement.
+Bathroom fans must be replaced every 8-10 years, depending on how often they’re used.
+If your fan is beginning to show signs of wear or isn’t working as well as it used to, it may be time for a replacement.

 2. How do you seal a bathroom fan?